 • Life-Safety Issues include:

-• One complete working bathroom, with shower or tub
+• One complete working bathroom, with shower or tub, sink and toilet

 • Kitchen sink to be installed and working

-• Heating system, furnace and water heater, to be installed and working
+• Heating system (furnace/boiler or other) and water heater, to be installed and working

 • Health department final if applicable to be approved

-• Access and flood finals if applicable to be approved
+• Engineering drainage, access and flood finals if applicable to be approved

-• All stairs, handrails, and guardrails to be installed per code
+• All stairs, handrails, guardrails, smoke and CO detectors to be installed per code

 • Wildfire final inspection and any other life safety issues